6110-sp24/6110-sp24.github.io/_pages/quizzes.md

 {: .note }
 > - While we are giving you past quizzes back to 2011, we strongly recommend just studying the more recent ones.
-> - In previous years, we covered shift-reduce parsing.
+> - (For Quiz 1:) In previous years, we covered shift-reduce parsing.
 This will not be on the quiz this year.

 - Spring 2024: [Quiz 1](/assets/documents/quizzes/2024sp-exam1.pdf) ([Solution](/assets/documents/quizzes/2024sp-exam1-key.pdf))
 - Spring 2023: [Quiz 1](/assets/documents/quizzes/2023sp-exam1.pdf) ([Solution](/assets/documents/quizzes/2023sp-exam1-key.pdf)), [Quiz 2](/assets/documents/quizzes/2023sp-exam2.pdf) ([Solution](/assets/documents/quizzes/2023sp-exam2-key.pdf))